solution-ai/WorkMitData.jl/README.md

 *WorkMitData.jl* also reexport DataFrames and StatsBase.

-> Note that WorkMitData.jl overwrite some functions in Base and Statistics.
+> Note that WorkMitData.jl overwrites some functions in Base and Statistics.
 The overwriting is to suit those functions better for dealing with missing values.